renaudet/Node-Plugin-Architecture/README.md

 const Plugin = require(process.cwd()+'/core/plugin.js');
 ```

-Using  _process.cwd()_  is not entirely safe but the integration runtime itself does not change the working directory.
+Using  _process.cwd()_  is safe here as the integration runtime itself does not change the working directory before any plugin instance is loaded.

 ## Base Plugins documentation